tanvishinde017/PinFlow/README.md

 # PinFlow📌
-> AI-powered Pinterest pin creator for Amazon affiliate marketers in which they can automate there task of findind trendy titles and captions .
+> AI-powered Pinterest pin creator for Amazon affiliate marketers in which they can automate there task of findind trendy titles and captions.
-> Paste a link → pick an image → get 5 AI titles generated + 5 descriptions→ post to Pinterest directly .
+> Paste a link → pick an image → get 5 AI titles generated + 5 descriptions→ post to Pinterest directly.

 ---